Long term care can be very expensive and to avoid it consuming all of your hard earned savings you may want to look at long term care insurance.

 By paying a little more, you can also arrange for the benefits to increase annually to help offset future increases in care fees.

-If you would like a quote a long term care annuity, being a leading long term care insurance broker, we will
+If you would like a quote on either a long term care insurance or a long term care annuity, we will

 Please Note: These insurances are not available direct from the insurers.